sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

 start: 2026-10-09T19:00:48.911Z
 end: 2026-11-01T23:38:48.944Z
 heading: Think you know the Middle East?
 Think again!
-description: >-
-  Featuring five short plays by award-winning MENA playwrights, Golden Thread's beloved festival returns with a 30th Anniversary line-up dedicated to Iran and Palestine.
+description: Featuring five short plays by award-winning MENA playwrights, Golden Thread's beloved festival returns with a 30th Anniversary line-up dedicated to Iran and Palestine.
 This year’s Festival makes the political personal, presenting intimate and genre-pushing works.
 Nowhere else you will see such a global mix of stories and styles on one stage in one evening.

-  The five plays selected from 83 submissions, are diverse in content and style -- highlighting a multiplicity of Middle Eastern perspectives and identities.
 background: ""
 titleimage: https://ucarecdn.com/bcc7574c-a6ec-4532-827b-66a4adec94f2/
 program: null